This post may contain affiliate links. Read our disclosure policy.

 Lately I’ve been inspired to cut down on my meat intake and increase my vegetable intake.
 Doing so improves my health, my wallet’s health (meat can get expensive), and the planet’s health.
-What do I have to loose?
+What do I have to lose?
 I’ll admit that I grew up consuming some type of meat or poultry daily, so it is a bit of a challenge for me to alter my diet like this.
 I’ve never been the type of person who can survive off salads alone – I prefer something warm and fulfilling.
 This is where my recipe for zucchini parmesan comes in.
 Its hot and bubbling, oozing with cheese, and full of the last of summer’s mild tasting zucchini.
 I ate this for dinner with a side salad and a hunk of crusty bread and completely forgot I had skipped eating meat that day.

 - 3 large zucchini, sliced into 1/3-inch coins